 Universal Studios HollywoodTake the Universal Studios exit off US Hwy 101 and follow the signs.
 The Metro Red Line also stops near the park and you can catch a shuttle bus from there to the entrance.

 100 Universal City Plaza

 From Anaheim: Universal offers a shuttle from some Los Angeles hotels and from Anaheim with a one-day admission ticket.

-From San Diego: Some tour companies offer admission and transportation packages from San Diego, which can cost as much as $40 per person over full ticket price with no chance for discounts, and they limit your time at the park.
-Instead, rent a car from an inexpensive company (Compare prices with Kayak.com.
+From San Diego: Some tour companies offer admission and transportation packages from San Diego, which can cost as much as $40 per person compared to full ticket price with no chance for discounts, and they limit your time at the park.
+Instead, rent a car from an inexpensive company.
+You can check prices at Travelocity.